btarr101/SimpleSharingShouldNotBeThisHard/README.md

 ## License

-This project is licensed under the [TODO NAME HERE] License - see the LICENSE.md file for details
+See the LICENSE.md file for details

 ## Acknowledgments